vmustillo/microservices/README.md

 - This service can be used to create a user or to login
 - Login returns a signed JWT
 - When creating a user, the password is hashed with a random 32 byte string using the Argon 2 Algorithm.
 The hashed password and salt are stored in the database
+- Consumes messages on "auth" Kafka topic, which can be used to create a user
+- WHen a user is created a message is sent to create an account for that user on the "accounts" Kafka topic

 ### Card Service